What Does Contingent Mean in Real Estate?

 What does it mean when a house goes from active to contingent?

-When a listing status is “active,” the home has not yet received any accepted offers and buyers may tour the home and make an offer.
+When a listing status is “active,” the home has not yet received any accepted offers, and buyers may tour the home and make an offer.
 When the status changes from “active” to “contingent,” the home is still technically in an active status because other offers can typically still be made on the property, depending on how the contingency agreement is structured by the buyer and seller.
+However, the home is under contract and it may be headed towards closing.
 So, if you have been eyeing a property that is active for a few weeks and notices it has changed to contingent, you most likely can still place an offer on that property as a backup offer.
 Just bear in mind that the original buyer who placed an offer on the home will have first dibs, as they can remove the contingency and move forward with the home.
 However, if they are unable to remove the contingencies, you will have the opportunity to move forward with the home.

 When searching for a home to purchase or preparing to put your home on the market, it is essential to understand the various stages that a home sale may go through before reaching closing status.
 While placing a contingent offer can still put the buyer at risk of not getting the property, it does provide a cushion of time for the buyer to sell their current home, secure financing, etc. Always consult with your real estate agent before placing an offer on a home, especially one that comes with contingencies.